 Soreness: Your breasts will be more firm, sensitive, and larger than usual.

 Changes in hair and skin: Due to significant changes in your hormones, your hair might thin out in the next three to four months.
-Moreover, stretch marks are likely to form around your belly and breasts.
+Stretch marks are also likely to form around your belly and breasts.

-Mental health issues: Pregnancy, in general, is a very emotional time.
-And the arrival of your baby can trigger all sorts of emotions — you might cry one moment and feel anxious the next.
-Sometimes, these emotions can escalate into postpartum depression.
-To maintain your mental health, you should consider going to therapy as part of your C-section recovery.
+Mental health issues: Pregnancy is a very emotional time, in general.
+And the arrival of your baby can elicit a wide range of emotions — you might cry one moment and feel anxious the next.
+Sometimes, these heightened emotions can lead to postpartum depression.
+As part of your C-section recovery, you should consider going to therapy to maintain your mental health.

-Should you experience worrying symptoms or if you are in doubt, please contact your doctor for further clarification and assessment.
+If you have any concerns or are unsure, please contact your doctor for further clarification and assessment.

 C-section recovery is no easy feat.
 It can be overwhelming at times, but remember to take as much time as you need to recover, physically, emotionally, and mentally.

 1. Welcoming your bundle of joy with a smile

 Within 2-4 days of your surgery, hospital personnel will assist you with pain management, ensure you're eating and drinking enough, and assist you in moving around.
 All of this is on top of bonding with your newborn.

 A C-section is a major surgery.
 Take it easy and keep your physical activities to a minimum.
 Walking around will help you heal and avoid blood clots6, but expect to tire easily.
 So don’t engage in rigorous activities like exercise just yet. .
 When you get home, take it easy and avoid lifting, twisting, or any other movements that could put pressure on the incision.
 Keep everything within reach if possible.
 Muscles around the abdomen and the pelvic area are pretty weak as a result of the incision, and hence it can be unsettling.